tabpeter/biglasso/README.md

 ### Big data:

 To demonstrate the out-of-core computing capability of `biglasso`, a 31 GB real data set from a large-scale genome-wide association study is analyzed.
-The dimensionality of the design matrix is: `n = 2898, p = 1,339,511'.
-Note that the size of data is nearly 2x larger than the installed 16 GB of RAM.
+The dimensionality of the design matrix is: `n = 2898, p = 1,339,511`. **Note that the size of data is nearly 2x larger than the installed 16 GB of RAM.**

+Since other three packages cannot handle this data-larger-than-RAM case, we compare the performance of screening rules `SSR` and `SSR-BEDPP` based on our package `biglasso`.
 Again the entire solution path with 100 `lambda` values is obtained.
-The table below summarizes the overall computing time (in **minutes**) by screening rule ``SSR`` (which is what other three packages are using) and our new rule ``SSR-BEDPP`` implemented in `biglasso`.
+The table below summarizes the overall computing time (in **minutes**) by screening rule ``SSR`` (which is what other three packages are using) and our new rule ``SSR-BEDPP``.
 (Only 1 trial is conducted.)

 |      Rule | 1 core | 4 cores |
 |----------:|-------:|--------:|